We successfully summited Manaslu on 17 October 2023 with thanks to your terrific support and assistance from all of the

 You can expect steep slopes of snow and ice, fixed ropes, exposed ridges, a long ascent to the summit, and all the difficulties of an 8,000-meter peak.

-This expedition is well-suited for those mountaineers with experience at 6,000–7,000 m who are training for the highest ascents.
+This himalayan adventure is well-suited for those mountaineers with experience at 6,000–7,000 m who are training for the highest ascents.

 Your experience begins with the scenic drive (or drive and trek!) from Kathmandu, and through the Budhi Gandaki valley to base camp.